ctkelley/NotebookSIAMFANL/README.md

 # Solving Nonlinear Equations with Iterative Methods: <br> Solvers and Examples in Julia
 ## Under contract with SIAM for publication in 2022

-# Notebook version 0.2.0
+# Notebook version 0.2.1

-# Use v0.2.0 (or later) of [SIAMFANLEquations.jl](https://github.com/ctkelley/SIAMFANLEquations.jl) with this version of the notebook.
+# Use v0.2.0 of [SIAMFANLEquations.jl](https://github.com/ctkelley/SIAMFANLEquations.jl) with this version of the notebook.
+## Later versions may work.
+Earlier versions may not.

 ## [C. T. Kelley](https://ctk.math.ncsu.edu)